 A study of the principles, techniques and tools necessary to collect, summarize and report financial information about service and merchandising enterprises.
 Emphasis is on the accounting cycle with adjusting and closing entries.
 Also includes an introduction to accounting for cash, receivables, and inventories.
+Exit exam required.
 Computer/skills lab as assigned.